 A Student Council Committee will be established to represent the entire student body.
 The members of the committee will consist of representatives of grades 5 through 8.
-Elections will be held for these positions during the month of September and representatives are committed to the council for the school year.
-The principal will serve as an advisor to the council.
+Elections will be held for these positions during the month of September and representatives are committed to the Council for the school year.
+The principal will serve as an advisor to the Council.
 The students will learn about parliamentary procedures and the running of a committee.
-They will work on some of the following items during the year: mission offerings, spirit week, classroom parties, classroom concerns, etc. Meetings of the committee will be held one or two times a month during lunch hour or noon recess.
-If parents have questions, contact the principal.
+They will work on some of the following items during the year: mission offerings, spirit week, classroom parties, classroom concerns, etc. Meetings of the Council will be held one or two times a month during lunch hour or noon recess.